Seevenup83/getRemoteListenPorts/README.md

 ./getRemoteListenPorts
 ```

-to print the findings in a csv-list, you can add >>
+to print the findings in a csv-list, you can add >> at the end
 ```
-./getRemoteListenPorts >> exportListenPorts.csv
+./getRemoteListenPorts >> example_exportListenPorts.csv
 ```
+and example can be seen here [example_exportListenPorts.csv](https://github.com/Seevenup83/getRemoteListenPorts/blob/master/example_exportListenPorts.csv)